P00jan/DS-Algorithms/Readme.md

-This is the Data Structures and Algoritms file, where I learn and practice Data structures and Algorithms in Python3.
+This is the data structure and algorithms in Python Thanks You!